-A chef’s knife is designed as a large (8 to 12 inches) multi-purpose kitchen knife, commonly with one of two blade shapes, German or French.
-The German blade is deeply and consistently curved along the cutting edge, whereas a French blade will be straighter along the cutting edge until it gets to the end, and then it curves up to the tip.
+A chef’s knife is designed as a large (8 to 12 inches) multi-purpose kitchen knife, commonly with one of two blade shapes.
+The German blade is deeply and consistently curved along the cutting edge, whereas another blade design will be straighter along the cutting edge until it gets to the end, and then it curves up to the tip.

-A chef’s knife will have a smooth ‘V’ edge without serrations or scalloping, and the blade will be thicker than a utility knife for heavier usage.
+Chef’s knife usually has a smooth ‘V’ edge without serrations or scalloping.
+And the blade will be thicker than a utility knife for heavier usage.

-A utility knife is designed to ‘fill the gap’ between your slicing and your paring knives.
+Utility knives, on the other hand, are designed to fill the gap between your slicing and your paring knives.
 It’s a medium-sized knife.
 The blade will be longer than a paring knife, usually between 4 to 7 inches, and may feature either scalloped or serrated edges.
 There is no curve along the blade itself.

 A chef’s knife is meant for bigger jobs that your smaller and more delicate utility knife can’t handle.
 So, the handle and the blade will be made of heavy materials that add weight to the action when you use the knife, making your exertion of effort less.

-As a ‘multi – purpose’ tool, it can be used in many different sorts of tasks but is usually the knife chosen for raw meat and vegetable prep – those gritty duties like jointing a carcass, skinning fresh-caught game or prepping large quantities of hard-skinned vegetables for canning or pickling.
+As a multi – purpose tool, chef’s knife can be used in many different sorts of tasks but is usually the knife chosen for raw meat and vegetable prep – those gritty duties like jointing a carcass, skinning freshly caught game or prepping large quantities of hard-skinned vegetables for canning or pickling.

-This lighter, more delicate counterpart to the chef’s knife can cover a multitude of food prep tasks that a chef’s knife would be too big for – those that require a more finessed touch.
+Utility knife, is a lighter, more delicate counterpart to the chef’s knife that can cover a multitude of food prep tasks that a chef’s knife would be too big for.
+Tasks that require a more finessed touch.

-For this reason, chefs and home cooks will use this knife regularly for slicing and dicing vegetables – particularly into finer shapes like julienne, or for carving and shaping things like garnishes that require fine work and a steady hand.
+For this reason, chefs and home cooks will use utility knife regularly for slicing and dicing vegetables – particularly into finer shapes like julienne.
+Or for carving and shaping things like garnishes that require fine work and a steady hand.

 Being smaller in size, you can get the edge of the blade between things like orange pith and flesh, making segmenting and excision of soft fruits and juicy, easily damaged vegetable flesh possible.

-If the blade of your utility knife is serrated, you’ll find one of the things you use it most for is baked goods – a chef’s knife being non – serrated would be useless in this instance.
+If the blade of your utility knife is serrated, you’ll find one of the things you use it most for is baked goods.

 A chef’s knife by its design and very nature is big, bulky and unwieldy.
 It’s greatest gift is its generous weight and size, these are the qualities that help you with serious chopping and hacking!

-Compared to the bigger and bulkier chef’s knife, a utility knife is a ‘pick up and go’ type of tool, although a dedicated carrying case is never a bad idea for your treasured knife collection!
+Compared to the bigger and bulkier chef’s knife, a utility knife is more convenient to carry around.
+Although a dedicated carrying case is never a bad idea for your treasured knife collection!